jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Despite being misled, martial artists were never stupid.
 Their fault is quite human; they fell prey to good storytelling.

-Quality storytelling is why so many devoted boxers, judokas, and other practioners were so easily deceived by their respective discipline.
+Quality storytelling is why so many devoted boxers, judokas, and other practioners were deceived by their respective discipline.
 Filled with history, culture, and traditions isolated martial art disciplines acted like echo chambers with a reality so complete, it tricked people into believing it was the single source of truth.

 Once martial artists opened their minds, they started fighting for themselves.
 During the growth of Ultimate Fighting, fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., were excellent for honing their chosen techniques but were also artificial and must be forgotten when preparing for an actual fight.